-- Cover the cookie dough and refrigerate for at least 1 hour (this will make the dough much easier to work with).
+- Cover the cookie dough and refrigerate for at least 1 hour.

-- Preheat oven to 350°F degrees.
+- Preheat the oven to 350°F (177°C).
 Line two large baking sheets with parchment paper or a silicone mat.
 Remove the dough from the refrigerator.
 Using a 1.5 tablespoon cookie scoop, scoop the cookie dough and drop it onto the prepared baking sheets.

-- Bake at 350°F for 8-10 minutes or until the tops of the cookies are set.
-Remove from the oven and allow to cool on the baking sheet for 10 minutes, then transfer to a wire rack to finish cooling.
+- Bake for 8-10 minutes or until the tops of the cookies are set.
+Remove from the oven and allow to cool on the baking sheet for 10 minutes, then transfer to a wire rack to cool completely.